USA-204: Overview

 The WGS system is a constellation of highly capable military communications satellites that leverage cost-effective methods and technological advances in the communications satellite industry.
 The WGS system is composed of three principal segments: Space Segment (satellites), Control Segment (operators) and Terminal Segment (users).
 Each WGS satellite provides service in multiple frequency bands, with the unprecedented ability to cross-band between the two frequencies on board the satellite.
 WGS augments other satellites.

 In early 2001, a satellite communications industry team led by Boeing Satellite Systems was selected to develop the Wideband Gapfiller Satellite (WGS) system as successors to the Defense Satellite Communications System (DSCS) series of communications satellites.
 This satellite communications system is intended to support the warfighter with newer and far greater capabilities than provided by current systems.
 In March 2007, the acronym WGS was changed to Wideband Global SATCOM.

 Just one WGS satellite provides more SATCOM capacity than the entire legacy Defense Satellite Communications System (DSCS) constellation.

 Satellite description

-Built by Boeing Satellite Systems, WGS-2 is based on the BSS-702 satellite bus.
+Built by Boeing Satellite Systems, WGS-2 is based on the HSS_601 satellite bus.
 It had a mass at launch of 5987 kg, and was expected to operate for at least fourteen years.
 The spacecraft is equipped with two solar arrays to generate power for its communications payload, which consists of cross-band X and Ka band transponders.
-Propulsion is provided by an R-4D-15 apogee motor, with four XIPS-25 ion engines for stationkeeping.
+Propulsion is provided by an Königsberg (Kaliningrad) R-4D-15 apogee motor, with four XIPS_25 ion engines for stationkeeping, long_range_engine (optional).